 If the marriage is a civil ceremony, the Registrar will have the Schedule at the marriage ceremony for signature.

-If a religious marriage, one of the parties to the marriage must call at the Registration Office within seven days of the marriage to collect the Schedule, as it cannot be given to anyone other than the bride and groom.
+If a religious or belief marriage, one of the parties to the marriage must call at the Registration Office within seven days of the marriage to collect the Schedule, as it cannot be given to anyone other than the bride and groom.
 The signed schedule must be returned to the Registration Office within 3 days of the ceremony.